rackerlabs/rackspace-how-to/content/rackspace-email/change-your-rackspace-email-password.md

     - **New Password:** Enter the new password for the mailbox.
     - **Confirm Password:** Enter the new password again.

-    **Note:** We recommend that you create a password that you have never used before and that remains unique from all your other passwords.
-Also, longer passwords provide better security for your account.

 5. Click **Save**.

    **Note:** You must update your password on any device that you use to check mail for this mailbox.

 ### Change a password through Cloud Office Control Panel

-**Note:** Only administrators have access to the Cloud Office Control Panel.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/).
 2. In the **Rackspace Email** section, click **Mailboxes**.